-Clearly, if all one wants is a phonogram set that accurately depicts the vast majority of English words, without having to also learn an associated curriculum, then adding the phonogram ce is essential.
+Clearly, if one wants is a phonogram set that fully explains a word like chance, without having to also learn an associated curriculum, then adding phonograms like ce is essential.
 The alternative is to expect everyone using a set of phonograms such as Spalding's to also have to learn the associated rules that are used to explain the hundreds (thousands?) of words that utilize her rule-based system instead of just learning a few additional, and easy-to-learn, phonograms.

 A Second Example: Doubled Consonants

 Ms. Spalding apparently had great respect for the system of syllabification that was unfortunately bestowed upon us by Noah Webster almost two hundred years ago.
 I say "unfortunately" because the result since has been a proliferation of reading strategies for decoding multisyllable words that are quite difficult to teach in a way that a young child can understand.
-In fact, most adults today who are familiar with those strategies probably learned them only when they were finally called upon to teach a strategy to their students in school.
-For that matter, most adults today could not articulate a particular strategy for decoding an unfamiliar multisyllable word.
+In fact, most adults today who are familiar with those strategies are teachers who learned them only when they were finally called upon to teach a strategy to their students in school.
 Put another way, most adults today didn't rely upon any particular syllabification strategy to learn to read longer words.
 In essence, they were forced to devise their own methods.
-(For a far more child-friendly approach, see the OnTrack Reading Multisyllable Method.)
-But I digress.
+(For a far more child-friendly approach to decoding longer words, see the OnTrack Reading Multisyllable Method.)